jbpauly/smart-simulation/app/markdown/model_assessment.md

 The traditional statistical approaches are sensitive to non-stationarity, and unique models should be separately maintained customer to customer or cohort to cohort.

-For example, we specified a 7 day seasonality, but will everyone's consumption follow a 7 day pattern?
+For example, we specified a 7 day seasonality, but will all customer consumption follow a 7 day pattern?
-Medical professionals, factory and refinery workers, travelling business personnel, etc. all have unique schedule.
+Medical professionals, factory and refinery workers, travelling business personnel, etc. all have unique schedules.

-Lastly, enriching the models with more data features is also easier to accomplish with machine learning models.
+Lastly, enriching a dataset with more features is also easier to utilize in machine learning models.

 This doesn't mean abandon all statistical time series analysis for machine learning!
 Traditional time series analysis helps to contextualize your data and could even lead to feature generation.